QUICK ANSWER

 Sources & Methodology

 Why the post acknowledges scenarios where subscription wins.
-The brand stance on Pass Florida content is no fake reviews, no false comparisons, and no pretending the competitor product has zero merit.
+The brand stance on Pass Florida content is no false comparisons, and no pretending the competitor product has zero merit.
 The honest counterweight section names the three real scenarios where a subscription product is the better buy (the 3-week sprinter, the video-and-webinar learner, the multi-state candidate).
 Pricing comparisons that only flatter the publisher's own product are bad pricing comparisons.

 Pass-rate citation.
 The ~50% first-time pass rate figure reflects publicly reported Florida DBPR data across recent periods, with month-to-month variation.
 See the pass rate post for the full distribution and latest examples.